-Tips- Use a row cover helps to maintain moisture for germination.
+Tips: Using a row cover helps to maintain moisture for germination.
 Carrots prefer a loose soil, free of rubble.
-If your soil is heavy with clay, use the shorter varieties.
-Keep well weeded and cover any exposed carrot with soil to prevent greening.
+Use the shorter varieties for heavy soils.
+Keep well weeded and cover any exposed carrot with soil or mulch to prevent greening.
 An excess of nitrogen in the soil cause the roots to become hairy.